jarelllama/Scam-Blocklist/SOURCES.md

 ## Sources
 All data retrieved from the following sources are publicly available.

-Sources marked as inactive are no longer being automaticallly employed to retrieve domains.
+Sources marked as inactive are no longer being automatically employed to retrieve domains.

 Source | Type | Inactive
 :--- |:--- |:---